Sampling String Vacua Using Generative Models: Experiments

 A set of $500~000$ fluxes of Dataset A is randomly sampled and prepared by matching each $\textbf{x}$ with the corresponding $\nflux \in \{4, 5, \dots, 34\}$.
 The remaining fluxes of the dataset are used as a validation set.
 A single model\footnote{For details regarding hyperparameters, see Appendix \ref{app:transformer_hyperparameters}.} was trained for $2~000$ epochs and its sampling performance is evaluated.

 In Fig. \ref{fig:transformer_trainng_CP11169.png}, the validation loss and the accuracy, as well as the originality of samples, are plotted at every 100th epoch.
 For this, $10~000$ samples are generated and the subset\footnote{In the better performing regions, the size of numerically unique samples was close to $10~000$.
 However, in the regions that performed worse, these subsets were significantly smaller (see Table \ref{tab:N-accuracy_transformer_CP11169}).} of numerically unique solutions is evaluated.
 Accuracy reflects the ability of the model to sample fluxes with correct $\nflux$.
 This is done by prompting the model with $\nflux=24$ and then checking whether the sampled flux vector computes the correct $\nflux$.
-After filtering out the samples with $\nflux\neq 24$, the validity is checked and then the originalty, i.e. the percentage of valid and accurate fluxes not contained in the training data, of the samples is plotted.
-Fig. \ref{fig:transformer_trainng_CP11169.png} shows that, contrary to the BFN experiment, the originality is never $100\%$ but still quite high with $>88\%$, attesting the architecture very good interpolation capabilities.
+After filtering out the samples with $\nflux\neq 24$, the validity is checked and then the originality, i.e. the percentage of valid and accurate fluxes not contained in the training data, of the samples is plotted.
+Fig. \ref{fig:transformer_trainng_CP11169.png} shows a high originality of $>88\%$, attesting the architecture very good interpolation capabilities.
 Validity for accurate $\nflux$ remains stable at $\sim 80\%$ during training.
 The accuracy starts low but reaches a high value of $\sim 70\%$ towards the end of training.

 In Table \ref{tab:N-accuracy_transformer_CP11169}, the sampling capabilities of the model after training are listed for the regions of $\nflux$ in which it performs worst and best, i.e. $\nflux \in \{4, \dots, 7\}$ and $\nflux \in \{ 24, \dots, 27\}$ respectively.
 A table with all $\nflux \in \{ 4, \dots, 34\}$ can be found in Appendix \ref{app:nflux}.
 It can be observed that the model performs much better for larger $\nflux$ where it demonstrates very good sampling capabilities both with respect to the validity of vacua and the accuracy of computing the correct $\nflux$.
 In the region of low $\nflux$, adequate to poor performance is observed.
 This can be explained by the distribution of the training data (see Fig. \ref{fig:data_dist_N_transformer_CP11169}).
 More precisely, the skew in the training data towards larger $\nflux$ has the effect that the model focuses on those examples during training as opposed to examples with lower $\nflux$.
 Hence the Transformer sees larger $\nflux$ more frequently during training and thus performs better in that region.
 This effect could potentially be decreased by a more balanced dataset.